i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 ::

   Standard LS2 Header as specified above

-  Properties:
-  - A Mapping, for future use, no current plans.

   Standard LS2 Type-Specific Part
   - Properties (Mapping as specified in common structures spec, 2 zero bytes if none)